green-fox-academy/paff-tm/README.md

-## __Welcome at my practice repository!__
+## :speech_balloon: Welcome at my practice repository!

-Here you can find the main milestones of my studies in `C`, `C++` and `hardware programming` on [STM32F746G Discovery](http://www.st.com/en/evaluation-tools/32f746gdiscovery.html) board at Greenfox Academy as a member of the Static class at Pallida Cohort.
-If you have any questions please contact me througt Greenfox Academy.
+> *Here you can find the main milestones of my studies in `C`, `C++` and `hardware programming` on [STM32F746G Discovery](http://www.st.com/en/evaluation-tools/32f746gdiscovery.html) board at Greenfox Academy as a member of the Static class at Pallida Cohort.
+If you have any questions please contact me througt Greenfox Academy.*

 ## Project weeks (week 12-17)
 ### [Serving car](https://github.com/greenfox-academy/teaching-materials/tree/e4e9a897b6b6871516ff69530e8e277708422fff/team-project/hardware-static/serving-car)